MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/contract-to-entitlement-migration.md

 ### 2e.
 State mapping

-- The invoiced state in contract can be mapped to the waiting state in Entitlement.
+- The invoiced state in contract can be mapped to the waiting state in the entitlement.
-- The draft, active, canceled, and expired states are same for both Contract and Entitlement.
+- The draft, active, canceled, and expired states are same for both contract and entitlement.
-- The Onhold state is not available in Entitlement.
+- The Onhold state is not available in entitlement.

 ## Runtime impact